agile-ts/documentation/docs/packages/core/features/collection/Methods.md

 ## `createGroup()`

-Creates a new [Group](./group/Introduction.md) and automatically binds it to the Collection.
+Creates a new [Group](./group/Introduction.md) and automatically associates it to the Collection.
 ```ts
 const MY_GROUP = MY_COLLECTION.createGroup('myGroup', [1, 2, 3]);
 ```